-Regardless of whether you are going out on your first backpacking trip or finishing your Triple Crown 7,700 miles later, the gear you bring can make or break your hike.
-With more options every day that are ultralight or ultrafeatured, how do you land on a decision for anything?
+Whether you’re headed out on your first backpacking trip or finishing your Triple Crown 7,700 miles later, the gear you pack can make or break your hike.
+With ever more options that claim to be ultralight or ultra-featured, how do you land on the right kit for you?

-Ultimately gear decisions come down to where you are wanting the comfort to be in your hiking; the walking itself, or your time in camp.
-Each gear decision you make will affect one of the two.
-Keep in mind that if every gear choice is catered to comfort in camp, the soreness and exhaustion from carrying a heavy load will make it difficult to relax at the end of the day.
+Ultimately, gear decisions are driven by where you prioritize having comfort during your adventure: the hiking portion or your time in camp.
+Each gear decision you make will affect both.
+Keep in mind that if every piece of gear is catered to comfort in camp, you’ll be so sore and exhausted from carrying that heavy load that you’ll have a hard time relaxing at the end of the day.

-My goal for this post is to lay out the pros and cons of common gear dichotomies like tents vs. tarps, air mattress vs. closed cell foam, cooking stoves vs. cold soaking, and suspension framed packs vs. going frameless.
+My goal here is to lay out the pros and cons of common gear dichotomies like tents vs. tarps, air mattresses vs. closed-cell foam pads, stoves vs. cold soaking, and suspension-framed packs vs. going frameless.

 Pros for tents:

-- Freestanding tents offer more freedom of setup be it on wooden tent platforms, rocky terrain, or soil too soft to stake.
+- Freedom of setup, especially with freestanding tents, be it on wooden tent platforms, rocky terrain, or soil too soft to stake.

-- Fast setup as opposed to dealing with lots of stakes and tension points on a tarp.
+- Fast setup versus dealing with lots of stakes and tension points on a tarp.

 - Full bug and critter protection.